 6. What can you tell us about Woolworths?

-• Woolworths offers online shopping.
-Customers can order online and pick up or have their groceries delivered.
+- Woolworths offers online shopping.
+Customers can order online and either pick up their groceries or have them delivered.

 7. What are Woolworths values?